nlpsandbox/nlpsandbox.io/wiki/604838-SubmissionDashboards.md

 ### Overview

-This section provides dashboards to the person who submit NLP Tools for evaluation.
+This section provides dashboards to the person who submit NLP Sandbox tools for evaluation.
 These dashboards provide information such as the ID of a submission, the progress status, among other information.

 ### Tips